iffy/iffy.github.com/_drafts/book.md

 Since I wanted a hardcover copy, the most expensive part of this process was publishing.
 I used [Ingram Spark](http://www.ingramspark.com/).
 If I'd wanted a softcover, I could have published using Amazon's CreateSpace for free.

+---

+Most of the painting work was done after the girls were asleep.
+I averaged just less than one picture per night and only had to scrap one really terrible picture.
+Man... that was a failure :)

 All counted, I spent about XXX to make this (and many hours&mdash;but not an excessive or burdensome amount).

 ## What I learned